Jahia/jcrestapi/README.md

 Access to the JCR content is protected and different users will be able to see different content.
 It is therefore required to authenticate properly before using the API.
 In fact, some errors (usually `PathNotFoundException`s) can be the result of attempting to access a node for which you don't have proper access level.
-There are several options to log into Jahia Digital Factory from clients.
+There are several options to log into Jahia Digital Experience Manager from clients.

 If you use a browser and log in, the API will use your existing session.